veler/Csharp-Piece-Table-Implementation/README.md

 ### Inserting or deleting at the beginning and the end of the text document is fast.

-That's because we're reading the table of piece (which is a `LinkedList<Piece>`) sequentially to find where does the given span / text should be inserted / deleted.
-Based on the location in the text document where we want to do the insertion / deletion, the program decides whether is should navigate in the table of piece forward (from the beginning to the end) or backward (from the end to the beginning).
+That's because we're reading the table of pieces (which is a `LinkedList<Piece>`) sequentially to find where does the given span / text should be inserted / deleted.
+Based on the location in the text document where we want to do the insertion / deletion, the program decides whether it should navigate forward (from the beginning to the end) or backward (from the end to the beginning) in the table of pieces.

 ### Inserting or deleting in the middle of the text document is slow.

-Since the table of piece is a `LinkedList`, we have to read it sequentially.
+Since the table of pieces is a `LinkedList`, we have to read it sequentially.
 When we're trying to access to the middle of the it, reading forward or backward like explained above doesn't help.
-We have to pay the cost of going through every single items.
+We have to pay the cost of going through more items to reach the middle.

-Perhaps there would be a way to improve this by making child some list of pieces, in which case we could potentially use some binary search.
+Perhaps there would be a way to improve this by making a hierarchical list of pieces, in which case we could potentially use some binary search.

 ### If it's slow to go through a `LinkedList`, why not using a `List`, which would allow binary search?